-The IJB continues to face a number of challenges, risks and uncertainties in the coming years and this is set out in our current Medium-Term Financial Plan (MTFP) for 2022/23 to 2026/27 and our Strategic Plan for 2022/23 to 2024/25.
+The IJB continues to face a number of challenges, risks and uncertainties in the coming years and this is set out in our current Medium-Term Financial Plan for 2022/23 to 2026/27 and our Strategic Plan for 2022/23 to 2024/25.
 These key strategies also inform our strategic risk register and collectively support medium-term planning and decision making.

-In the MTFP published in March 2022 the funding gap in future years could range anywhere from £0 to £5.7 million per year, excluding unknown factors, recent inflation implications and any additional savings requirements in future years.
+The funding gap in future years could range anywhere from £0 to £5.7 million per year, excluding unknown factors, recent inflation implications and any additional savings requirements in future years.
+The resulting funding gap will be dependent on the funding settlement for each year.